 Why Do Appraised Value and Market Value Differ?

-Appraised value and market value are different because of who determines the value in each case.
 A professional appraiser’s analysis is much more objective and detailed, while market value is subjective.
 For this reason, it’s expected that appraised value and market value won’t be the same.

 If an appraisal comes in lower than the asking price, it could mean the property was overpriced.
 Market value may be higher than appraised value if there were multiple offers.